sonamk15/newton/how-to-mentor/charter-and-responsibilities.md

 ### Daily Standups
 Mentors are advised to do daily Standups with their Mentees for effective goal setting and follow ups.

+### use of visual studio
+student whose function has been compelet wiil use that visual studio